jyu98-1661808/capstone2020/habihero/README.md

 *Habihero is a web-based application dedicated to helping 1st graders overcome their numeracy difficulties with embedded conservational and environmental values.*

-From basic addition to subtraction, the application utilizes game-based learning through a focus on saving endangered animals.
+Habihero utilizes game-based learning through a focus on saving endangered animals.
 Each endangered species (4 in total) represents a topic in the math curricula (adhereing to the Common Core Standard);
 users must solve a variety of math problems pertaining to that topic in order to clean up the animal's environment.

+You can play our game at [habihero.com](https://habihero.com).

 ## Installation

-You can play our game at [habihero.com](https://habihero.com).

 If you want to build and run the project with mock data, please follow the instructions below.